WARTIME ADVISORY | LEVEL 4 | CYBER CONFLICT

 3. Enable Future Innovation

-The concepts, games, and research developed through DroneWarz continue to inform modern work in:
+The concepts, games, and research developed through DroneWarz continue to in operation and inform modern work in:

 • drone defense